Is Your Data Initiative Underperforming?

 Without unified architecture, insights generated using the platform will lag and be less accurate due to increased time and effort to integrate new and existing data.
 Firms may also notice the cost of their data operations grows linearly compared to the amount of data managed.
 As a result, this can erode a firm’s return on investment for insights generated using the platform.

-Underinvestment in Data Governance
+Underinvestment in data governance

 The governance layer is critical to a robust data platform and ensuring the right downstream users have high-quality data.
 Firms must ensure they incorporate all elements of governance — including data cataloging, quality control, lineage, security and access, and versioning frameworks — into their data platform.